Welcome to our

 SmartParc

 SmartParc SEGRO is a state-of-the-art food manufacturing and distribution park providing food manufacturing facilities from start-up incubation units to large-scale manufacturing facilities, ranging from 50,000 sq ft to 400,000 sq ft.
-The campus will be home to a Food Manufacturing Technology Centre of Excellence.
+The campus is already home to an innovative HelloFresh distribution centre (the company's largest in Europe), as well as a 23-acre frozen manufacturing and logistics facility, currently under construction on behalf of Greggs.
+The campus will also feature a 'Food Manufacturing Technology Centre of Excellence'.

 Find out more